Guwarde/Crosshair-X/README.md

 We know very well how difficult it is to win games absolutely every time, and we bet everyone would like to have such an opportunity.

 Now it's possible!
-We are glad to introduce you -
+We are glad to introduce you - fsdfsdfsdf

 # [Download](https://github.com)